JasonScottCManalo12/Notebooks/Notebook-Vol-1.md

 ### Grow a Sili Labuyo

 ### What is Sili Labuyo
 Siling Labuyo is (Capsicum Frutescens), A Filipino term that refers to "wild hot chili", of which "sili" means hot chili, while "labuyo" means "wild".
 Siling labuyo grows in the Philippines.
 It is a perrennial plant with small, tapering fruits, of ten 2-3, at a node.
 The fruits are red, with some yeloow, purple, or black.
 The flowers are greenish white or yellowish white.

 ### Why plant Siling Labuyo

-### Steps&#58;
+1. The leaves are eaten as vegetables.
+2. The leaves are highly nutritious.
+3. The fruitees are high in Vitamins A and C, and capsaicin, the phytochemical responsible for spiciness of peppers, which may have important potential for promoting vascular and metabolic health.
+4. The fruits are used as condiment in soups, stews, and sauces.
+5. The leaf extract is an effective wound healer.
+6. The fruit is used as liniment for the management for osteoathritis.
+7. The fruit extracts are used to control borers and other larval insects.
+Rats can be controlled by sili labuyo.
+8. The siling labuyo is vanishing, and as, Filipinos, we must plant it for pride and for the future generations.

+### How to plant Siling Labuyo in Containers
+1. Climatic and soil requirements
+	- Siling labuyo thrives around the 26.6 C (79.88 F) environment.
+If you live in a cooler environment, bring container inside the house.
+	- Use sandy loam soil.
+2. Planting
+	- My pot is 10 inches in height and 12 inches in diameter.
+It can also grow in other containers such as cans and plastic bags
+	- Use soil composed of equal parts of animal manure ( or vermicast), rice hull charcoal, and soil, or your equivalent well-draining soil.
+Make shallow holes, and sow seeds.
+Water before and after sowing.
+Mulch.
+Provide ppartial shade as seedling.
+Water regularly.
+Harden the seedling one week before exposing to the sunlight.
+	- Onc established, hot pepper thrives best in sunlight, although it can also tolerate partial shade.
+	- Use animal maure and compost (or vermicast) to fertilize or grow hot pepper around basket compost.
+3. Watering
+	- Apply water once a week, or as needed.
+Mulch can cut watering by as much as 50%.
+Grasses. papers, sawdust, and manure can be used as mulching.
+4. Pest and Disease Management
+	- The major insects pests pf pepper are thrips, mites, army of worm, fruit fly, and shoot borers.
+Manage thrips by overhead watering.
+Shoot and fruit borers can be managed by removing damaged fruits and shoots.
+5. Harvesting
+	- Harvest mature green or fully ripened red fruits.
+	- Seeds can also be extracted from the real fruits.
+Air-dry and sun-dry seeds for 3-5 days, PLace in plastic bags or clear bottles, seal and store in a cool, dry place or inside the refrigerator.
+Label properly to indicate variety and date of harvest.